collective/collective.developermanual/source/serving/traversing.rst

     @implementer(IPublishTraverse)
     class MyUser(BrowserView):
-        """
-        Registered as a browser view at '/user', collect the username and view name from the url, check security, and display that page.
+        """Registered as a browser view at '/user', collect the username and view name from the url, check security, and display that page.
 For example, '/user/jjohns/log' will look up the log view for user 'jjohns'